-Each airplane has a Field of Fire, a set of hexes in which it can shoot at an airplane at the end of its movement (see page 8).
-The Field of
+Each plane has a Field of Fire, a set of hexes in which it can shoot at an aircraft at the end of its movement.
+The Field of Fire is valid only at the same altitude as the aircraft (see page 8).

-Fire is valid only at the same altitude as the airplane.
 It is not possible to shoot an airplane at a different altitude.
-At the end of its movement, an airplane can shoot at a signle target present in its Field of Fire.
+At the end of its movement, an aircraft can shoot at a single aircraft present in its Field of Fire.